Essential Ways to Promote Your New Website

 A lack of commitment to developing content can really hurt a website.
 That is because 23.5% of buyers rule out a website because of poor quality content.

 Is your website is out of sync with your current service offerings?
 Are the news headlines on your home page months or years old?
 Many firms struggle to keep their web content up to date.
 But letting your content go stale can do a lot of harm.
+Learn how-to generate content your audience wants to read.

 Outdated web content can raise questions in the minds of your prospects.
 “Where’s this firm’s attention to detail?”
 “Haven’t they done anything newsworthy recently?”
 “Can’t they afford to update their website?”
 Clearly, these are questions you don’t want anybody asking about your firm.
 If the services described on your site don’t reflect what you offer today, you could be missing many valuable project opportunities.